 Jobs in the Swarthmore Biology Department

 Students interested in research opportunities are strongly encouraged to speak to potential faculty mentors well in advance of the Spring semester application deadline.
-A list of students who have participated in research is available from the main office (Martin 201) if you want to talk to other students about their experience.
-Posters in the hallways of Martin describe some previous summer research projects.
+A list of students who have participated in research is available from the main office.
 Research ranges from working on joint projects with faculty to more independent research related to Honors projects.

 Endowed funds of the Swarthmore Biology Department provide support for joint student-faculty or student initiated research in biology.
 Support for students is typically in the form of a summer stipend.
 The majority of these Biology Department funds (Meinkoth, Enders and Lande) were given to specifically support projects that in some way connect the research question to the biology of organisms in the field.
-If you wish to apply for such support please follow the instructions on the application, due March 4.
+If you wish to apply for such support please follow the instructions for the Division funds below.
+Note that occasionally the Biology Department will fund a student after the Division deadline.
+The department may also take special requests for partial research funding.
+See Vince Formica for information.
+Students who are applying to work with non-Swarthmore faculty off campus must submit a short letter of support from their off-campus advisor.

 Norman A. Meinkoth Field Biology Fund